evmos/evmos/x/claims/spec/06_parameters.md

 ## EVM Channels

-The `EVMChannels` parameter describes the list of Evmos channels that connected to EVM compatible chains and can be used during the ibc callback action.
+The `EVMChannels` parameter describes the list of Evoblock channels that connected to EVM compatible chains and can be used during the ibc callback action.